-In California, recreational spearfishing is completely legal, as long as it is practiced on fish.
+In Baja California, recreational spearfishing is completely legal, as long as it is practiced on fish.
+You do need a license.
+Click here to get one directly.
 Spearfishing crustaceous, aquatic mammals, reptiles, amphibious, and mollusks are completely banned, with squid being the exception.
 Check the Official Mexican Norm NOM-017-1994, for the regulation of recreational-sport fishing activities.

 Ideal Spearfishing Spots in Baja

 Located at the bottom of Baja Peninsula, Los Cabos provides a vast amount of water for exploration.
 San Jose Del Cabo is the ideal starting point to head off hordes of pelagics beasts, moving from the Pacific into the Sea of Cortez.

 Gordo Banks is a gigantic undersea mountain, which is considered one of the most significant locations there, focuses bait on beast of prey fish like tuna and marlin.
 This engages you for days on end.
 For an unforgettable experience, check out the nearby reefs where you can encounter species like pargo, snapper, and grouper.

 Spanish for peace, La Paz is the capital city of the Mexican state of Baja California Sur.
 The crystal clear water that sloshes against beautiful white sand beaches of La Paz offer the best opportunities for diving, snorkelling and spearfishing.